Consistent energy-momentum trace couplings of fluids: IMPLICATIONS

 We can now move the term $\frac{1}{2} f^{(2)} g_{\mu\nu}$ to the right-hand side and note that the new left-hand side is equivalent to standard $f(R)$ field equations.
 We call the new right-hand side the energy-momentum tensor of this model $\widetilde{T}_{\mu\nu}$ which means we have

-This is nothing but $f(R)$ gravity with an usually constructed matter source.
+This is nothing but $f(R)$ gravity with an usually constructed matter source; see~\cite{Fisher:2019ekh}.
 No background cosmological observation could ever distinguish this model from $f(R)$ gravity.
-One might argue that perturbation theory can come to the rescue, however, this is not the case.
-Any perturbations in the quantities $\tilde{\rho}$ and $\tilde{p}$ could be re-expressed in the original quantities, with no new information added.
+One might argue that perturbation theory can come to the rescue; however, this is not the case.
+Any perturbations in the quantities $\tilde{\rho}$ and $\tilde{p}$ could be reexpressed in the original quantities, with no new information added.

-\subsection{Models linear in $T$ -- a heuristic argument}
+\subsection{Models linear in $T$ -- A heuristic argument}

 The previous section shows that no model linear in $T$ is distinguishable from $f(R)$ gravity.
 However, this is indeed expected from first principles, whether one uses Brown's fluid approach or Schutz's approach (or any approach for that matter!).
 That is because the trace of the perfect fluid energy-momentum tensor in the action is given $T\sqrt{-g}=(-\rho+3p)\sqrt{-g}$, which is thus proportional to $-\rho\sqrt{g}$ and $p\sqrt{-g}$.
 But these are the expressions for the on-shell Lagrangian of a perfect fluid regardless of the full fluid Lagrangian expression.
-Consequently, any model using a linear trace coupling on-shell must be equivalent to a perfect fluid with rescaled pressure or energy-density.
+Consequently, any model using a linear trace coupling on shell must be equivalent to a perfect fluid with rescaled pressure or energy density.
 These are precisely our results of Eqs.~\eqref{eq_p_eff} and~\eqref{rhoeffSchutz}.
-Say we start with a model of the form given in Section~\ref{sec_models_linear_T} which is linear in $T$.
+Say we start with a model of the form given in Sec.~\ref{sec:summodels} which is linear in $T$.
 Setting $f(R,T)=f^{(1)}(R)+\chi T$ in Eq.~\eqref{eq_p_eff} yields

 where $\chi$ is some proportionality constant.
 One can check that indeed such a model will merely affect the equation of state and does not contain any new physics.
-We show this explicitly by working, for example, with $\rho=n^{1+w}$, which is well-known to give the linear equation of state $p=w\rho$.
+We show this explicitly by working, for example, with $\rho=n^{1+w}$, which is well known to give the linear equation of state $p=w\rho$.
 This follows directly from $n\partial \rho/\partial n=(1+w)\rho$ and the definition of pressure.
 In this case $T=-\rho+3p = (-1+3w)\rho$ and

 and we arrive at